 How Are Crypto Airdrops Taxed?

+Are airdrops taxed?
 Yes.
 Crypto airdrops are generally subject to tax.
-In fact, you may even pay tax twice on crypto airdrops in some instances.
+In fact, you may even pay tax twice on airdrops in some countries.While in other countries airdrops may be tax-free depending on why they were received.

-Let's get into the two different types of tax you might pay on your crypto airdrop - Income Tax and Capital Gains Tax.
+Let’s break down how airdrop taxes work in different countries, and explore the two main types of tax you might pay: Income Tax and Capital Gains Tax.

 Instead, most countries including the USA, Australia, and the UK have taken a harder stance.
 Typically, tax authorities view airdrops to be a type of income - like a bonus - which makes them subject to Income Tax.